nextapps-de/mikado/README.md

 });
 ```

+By default, the above example will just execute the route named "route-td" when clicked on the TD element.
+When `Mikado.eventBubble = true` was enabled the bubble continues after calling the most inner matched handler and both routes will be executed when clicking on TD element.

-Both listeners will execute when clicking on "td".
-To control this behavior pass in options as the 3rd parameter when defining routes.
+To control Mikados internal event bubbling mechanism you can pass in options as the 3rd parameter when defining routes:

 ```js
 Mikado.route("route-td", function(){ /*...*/ }, { stop: true });